1. Home

 cunfek/E+ via Getty Images

-There are many tick-borne disease symptoms in dogs that vary by infection and from dog to dog.
 Dogs with a healthy immune system may not show any symptoms at all, Dr. Kearley says.
 But young dogs, older dogs, or dogs who already had compromised health could show symptoms as soon as one to three weeks after being bitten by an infected tick.

-“If a pet parent notices that their dog is limping, has unexplained bruising, is drinking or urinating more often, or just seems ‘off,’ it’s best to seek care from your vet,” says Heather Loenser, DVM, Chief Veterinary Officer of Suveto Veterinary Health.
+“If a pet parent notices that their dog is limping, has unexplained bruising, is drinking or urinating more often, or just seems ‘off,’ it’s best to seek care from your vet,” says Heather Loenser, DVM, chief veterinary officer of Suveto Veterinary Health.

 • Lethargy